 Questions on the instrumentation in the Codex Rost

-The music from the Codex Rost written for our instrument-combination leads to many questions.
-For example in the manuscript we find three different words for viola: besides the word Viola, we find Braccio, from the Italian Viola da Braccio, which directly translated means “arm viola” (to discern it from the Viola da Gamba which means “leg viola”) and finally Alto which comes from french.
+In the manuscript, we find three different words for viola: besides Viola, we find Braccio, from the Italian Viola da Braccio, which directly translated means “arm viola” (to discern it from the Viola da Gamba which means “leg viola”) and finally Alto which comes from french.

 These three names could all indicate the viola, though there are doubts wether they could also refer to other instruments as for example the viola da gamba, or a small bass instrument which was particularly appreciated in Italy in the early baroque period.
 This instrument was held like a violin, and is referred to as Viola or, by the french musician and theorist Jean Rousseau, as Basse de Violon.